 Beginning in the 2019-2020 school year, the Revised School Code required 40% of a teacher's annual year-end evaluation to be based on student growth and assessment data.
 MCL 380.1249(2)(a)(i).
 The Revised School Code further provides, "for core content areas in grades and subjects in which state assessments are administered, 50% of student growth must be measured using the state assessments."
-MCL 380.1249(2)(a)(ii).
+MCL 380.1249(2)(a)(i).
+MDE has advised state assessments (the M-STEP) must be used to measure student growth for teachers of students in grades 4 through 8, in the subjects of English Language Arts ("ELA") and Math.